SharePoint/sp-dev-docs/docs/general-development/using-the-sharepoint-search-query-apis.md

 |REST service endpoints  <br/> |http://server/_api/search/query          http://server/_api/search/suggest  <br/> |
 |Server object model  <br/> |Microsoft.Office.Server.Search.dll          %ProgramFiles%\\Common Files\\Microsoft Shared\\web server extensions\\15\\ISAPI  <br/> |

-As a best practice in SharePoint 2013 development, use client APIs when you can.
+As a best practice in SharePoint development, use client APIs when you can.
 Client APIs include the .NET, Silverlight, Phone, and JavaScript client object models, and the REST service.
-For more information about the APIs in SharePoint 2013 and when to use them, see  [Choose the right API set in SharePoint 2013](choose-the-right-api-set-in-sharepoint.md).
+For more information about the APIs in SharePoint and when to use them, see  [Choose the right API set in SharePoint](choose-the-right-api-set-in-sharepoint.md).